SARAH GREENE CONSTANTINE, Violist, Violinist, Vocalist, Actress

-Ms. Greene is the recipient of the George Eastman, Howard Hanson and Book Award Scholarships at Eastman, and a Full Scholarship to USC.
-Ms. Greene currently is studying for her Master of Music degree- with Distinction- in June 2023 at the Royal Northern College of Music, also under a tuition scholarship.
+Sarah is the recipient of the George Eastman, Howard Hanson and Book Award Scholarships at Eastman, and a Full Scholarship to USC where she obtained a Graduate Performer's certificate.
+She completed a Master of Music degree- with Distinction- in June 2023 at the Royal Northern College of Music, also under a merit tuition scholarship.
 Sarah won a First Prize in the College/Professional Division of the 2012 American Protégé International Piano and Strings Competition and made her Carnegie Recital Hall Debut in May 2012.
 Sarah has also won top prizes in the North Suburban Symphony Young Musicians Competition, the Barry Alexander International Voice Competition, the Walgreen’s National Concerto Competition, the Bel Canto Foundation Italian Opera Contest and the HPHS Concerto Competition.
 Previously, Ms. Greene won a full scholarship to Interlochen Arts Camp from the 2006 Chicago Symphony Orchestra Youth Piano Auditions, and was awarded the 2009 Highland Park High School Plotkin Prize for the Top Performing Artist, the 2010 Yea!
 Highland Park Scholarship in the Arts, and the 2010 North Shore Music Teachers Association Merle Hanson Scholarship Award in Viola.

 The daughter of two professional musicians, Ms. Greene showed an early talent for music, performing on piano at Carnegie Hall at age 4, composing her first piece, “Flower Garden” at age 4, composing her own cadenza for the Haydn Piano Concerto in D at age 13, and her first Musical, “Wake Me Up When It’s Over” at age 16.
 Ms. Greene was twice selected to be an Illinois (IMEA) All-State Musician as a both Singer and Violist, has performed as a soloist with orchestras and choral groups as a Pianist, Violinist, Violist and Singer, and has performed lead roles in musical theater since the age of nine.